Accept Cookies

 During the interview process, candidates may encounter a lay representative who will be there to ensure the panel is conducting a fair and transparent process.

-When you join the interviews you will be admitted into a waiting room until the panel is ready.
+When you join the interviews you will be admitted into a waiting room until iD Checks take place.
 Once in the interview, you will initially be asked to hold up photographic ID to the camera and then to rotate your camera around your room.
 The camera sweep is to allow you to show the panel that you are alone in the room, with no personal belongings.
 Candidates are also advised that they are not to record the interview nor use a virtual background.

 For information regarding National Recruitment Processes, please refer to the lead recruiters’ website.